ovn-org/ovn/Documentation/intro/install/general.rst

   - MSVC 2013.
 Refer to :doc:`windows` for additional Windows build instructions.

-- While OVN may be compatible with other compilers, optimal support for atomic operations may be missing, making OVN very slow
-  (see ``ovs/lib/ovs-atomic.h``).

 - libssl, from OpenSSL, is optional but recommended if you plan to connect the OVN services to the OVN DB ovsdb-servers securely.
 If libssl is installed,